Crush fetish: United Kingdom

 The first arrest in the UK was made in 2002.
 The industry is estimated to generate hundreds of thousands of pounds' worth of sales.

 China

 In 2006 an Internet crush video surfaced in which a woman stomps on a kitten with stiletto high-heels.
 Eventually the woman drives her heel into the kitten's eye and penetrates the eye socket, leading to loss of blood and the death of the kitten.
-Internet users discovered and revealed the identity of the woman, and revealed that the cameraman was a provincial television employee.
+Internet users discovered and revealed the identity of the woman, revealing her to be a nurse, and the cameraman to be a provincial television employee.
 The nurse posted an apology on the Luobei city government website, claiming that she was susceptible to persuasion to crush the kitten, being despondent from her recent divorce.
 Both the nurse and the cameraman lost their jobs as a result of the incident, although their actions were not illegal under the country's laws.